sergey-dryabzhinsky/python-zstd/README.rst

   Returns this module doted version string.

   The first three digits are folow libzstd version.
-  Fourth digit - module release number for that version.
+  Fourth digit - module revision number for that version.

   Since: 1.3.4.3